sarychev90/Number2String_Java/README.md

 # DOCKER JAVA SPRING MVC

-This is a simple dockerized Spring MVC project.The application makes it possible to convert a number in numerical terms into text format.
+This is a simple dockerized Spring MVC project.
+The application makes it possible to convert a number in numerical terms into text format.

 ## What you need to run the application
 1. Clone project from GitHub